Fibonacci sequence and its generalizations in doped quantum spin ladders: Multi-legged spin ladders

 where the objects are the same as considered in Eq.~(\ref{H2}).
 We note that the Hamiltonian can not have a low-energy state with dimers along the rungs, which is radically different from the case for even-legged ladders.
 This is due to the fact that there are odd number of sites along each rung (odd legs), and no complete dimer covering can form exclusively along the rungs, as in the case of the state $|1\rangle^{\otimes N}$ for the two-legged ladder.
 Consequently, the form of the recursion and the corresponding generalized sequence for the three-legged ladder are significantly different from those of the even-legged ladders.

-Using the RVB ansatz, for $J$ = 0, the GS is just singlets between NN sites along the legs, with no interaction along the rungs, as given by the state $|3^{'}\rangle$ (see Fig.~\ref{rvb3_terms}).
-As $J$ is turned on, the state can form new resonant states, such as $|3^{''}\rangle$, with weight $u_1 \approx J/J'$.
+Using the RVB ansatz, for $J'$ = 0, the GS is just singlets between NN sites along the legs, with no interaction along the rungs, as given by the state $|3^{'}\rangle$ (see Fig.~\ref{rvb3_terms}).
+As $J'$ is turned on, the state can form new resonant states, such as $|3^{''}\rangle$, with weight $u_1 \approx J'/J$.
 This is similar to the resonance between the singlet pairs in the two-legged RVB ladders.
-However, in the three-legged ladders additional resonant states, $|\eta_i\rangle$, can form with weights $u_2 \approx J/J'^{2}$.
-For an even $N$-rung three-legged ladder, the RVB state $|N\rangle$ can recursively be generated (not to be confused with the $|N\rangle$ in Eq.~(\ref{2_legged_recursion}) for two-legged ladders), as given by the relation
+However, in the three-legged ladders, additional resonant states, $|\eta_i\rangle$, can form with weights $u_2 \approx (J'/J)^{2}$.
+Note here that the states $|\eta_i\rangle$'s are configurations with $2(i+1)$ rungs, which cannot be decomposed into products of smaller blocks of states.
+In other words, one can argue that these states can be considered as terms arising from a similar resonance process.
+Due to this fact, we assign the same coefficient to all the $|\eta_i\rangle$ states.
+For an even $N$-rung three-legged ladder, the RVB state $|N\rangle$ can be recursively generated (not to be confused with the $|N\rangle$ in Eq.~(\ref{2_legged_recursion}) for two-legged ladders), as given by the relation

 The number of dimer coverings, $Z_N$, follow the relation

 where, from Fig.~\ref{rvb3_terms}, we observe that $Z_{\bar{3}}$ = 3, where $|\bar{3}\rangle = |3^{'}\rangle + |3^{''}\rangle$, and $Z_{\eta_i} = 2$, $\forall~i$.
 By rearranging the terms, the above equation can further be simplified to $ Z_{N} = 4~Z_{N-2} - Z_{N-4}. $ We note that the same notation, $Z_{N}$, has been used for all multi-legged ladders, where $N$ is the number of rungs.